 Rialto , CA –At the heart of the restored sense of community pride and optimism permeating the renamed Citrus Grove of Rialto stands a new neighborhood centerpiece — a Community Learning Center that will house a first-of-its-kind preschool, afterschool tutoring and other educational and social support programs for local families and their children.

-Citrus Grove residents joined with state lawmakers, the Rialto City Council and officials from the non-profit National Community Renaissance (National CORE) on Thursday (Oct.
+Citrus Grove residents joined with state lawmakers, the Rialto City Council and officials from the non-profit National CORE (National CORE) on Thursday (Oct.
 23) to celebrate the Community Learning Center ‘s grand opening with music, food and activities.
 During the celebration, parents and children c reated a paper “Chain of Hope” on which they wrote dreams for the future as it stretched across the new facility.

 The opening of the Community Learning Center marks the latest step in the journey to transform the neighborhood, a change borne from a $37 million redevelopment and reconstruction project by National CORE and the City of Rialto that brought safe affordable housing to the area once known for high crime and blight.